• Skip to primary navigation

 Ever since I can remember, these fritters would be made on the morning of Christmas Eve Day.

-In the dialect of my paternal grandmother, we would refer to them as scr’pell -which would be spelled as screppelle.
+In the dialect of my paternal grandmother, we refer to them as scr’pell, which is spelled as screppelle.

 This is an old family recipe with its origins from Ripabottoni, in the province of Campobasso, in the Italian region of Molise.

-The dough would be made in the early morning hours and fried in batches just in time for lunch, which consisted of this Saint Joseph’s Day Spaghetti Recipe (made twice in the year; once for Christmas Eve lunch and once on March 19th) and baccala (salt cod) with potatoes.
-These screppele would be part of the Christmas dessert line-up, along with an endless assortment of cakes and cookies.
+The dough was made Christmas Eve morning and fried in batches just in time for lunch. which consisted of this Saint Joseph’s Day Spaghetti Recipe (made twice in the year; once for Christmas Eve lunch and once on March 19th) and baccalà (salt cod) with oven-roasted potatoes.
+These screppele would be part of the Christmas dessert line-up, along with an endless assortment of cakes and Italian Christmas cookies.

 I can still envision my paternal grandmother and my mom making this yearly treat.
-My grandmother would be the one meticulously shaping and dropping the dough in the hot oil; my mom was responsible for making sure they were fried to a golden perfection.
+My grandmother would be shaping and dropping the dough in the hot oil; my mom was responsible for ensuring they were fried to golden perfection.

-You will probably find all shapes and sizes when it comes to these fritters, and today there are all kinds of variations.
+There are so many variations of this recipe.
+My maternal grandmother would make a savory version with anchovies.
 The recipe I am sharing with you today is the one that I grew up with – a simple potato yeast fritter, shaped into a 4-5 inch log-like shape.

 After my grandmother passed away, the lead was taken by my mom.
-When I was not working, I would be the official helper, otherwise, this role was assumed (somewhat clumsily) by my Dad.
+When I was not working, I would be the official helper, otherwise, this role was assumed by my Dad.

 The tradition continues; now I take charge of this recipe, helped by my husband.